keithledgerwood/WICLab-guide/012-Security.md

 Okta Verify also enables setting up the Okta FastPass which  provides passwordless authentication to any app in Okta.
 This means you don't have to enter your password when signing in, so the login experience is as smooth as possible but still highly secure.
 Okta FastPass obviously reduces the probability of data breaches that can occur from compromised credentials.
 The solution is supported on Android, iOS, macOS and Windows devices, from any location or network.

+## Install and Configure Okta Verify

-## Install Okta Verify on Your Virtual Machine
+### Install Okta Verify on Your Virtual Machine

 To install Okta Verify on your Windows VM (Windows Server), open a preferred browser (Chrome or Firefox) in your VM and proceed with the following steps: